lamya3/mqsrv-insurgency-sourcemod-release/README.md

 # mqsrv-insurgency-sourcemod

+<div align=center>*README also available in Chinese simplified: [中文自述文件]()*</div>

 A source code repository of sourcemod plugins, which can be used for game insurgency.

-So why did I create this repository:  I closed my server few month ago, but the code of some plugins on my server are opensource.
+So why did I create this repository:  I closed my server few months ago, but the code of some plugins on my server are opensource.
 Base on their licences, I have to release them; for another, many senior sourcemod coder from sourcemod community, steam discussions, discord and github help me a lot with programming.
 Although I'm not good at coding at all, but I still hope this repository can help more sourcemod novices or server owners like me.

-Some of my code and GPLv2 sourcecode from other authors I was modified will be released in this repository, only GPLv2.
+Most of my code and GPLv2 sourcecode from other authors I was modified will be released in this repository, only GPLv2.
 If it helps you, please give a star for me or support original author.

 (There may be ambiguity or difficult to understand what's mean in README, excuse my poor English ...)